overhide/pay2my.app/howto/README.md

 Social login allows the least control and ownership of access.
 The user's ability to login and leverage in-app purchases is dependent on a third party.
-A Microsoft or Google outage may mean you cannot access this unrelated Web app, until resolved.
+A Microsoft or Google outage may mean your user cannot access your Web app, until resolved, despite no other coupling of your Web app to Microsoft or Google.

-Social login is a boon to ease-of-use however.
+But, as we all know, social login is a boon to ease-of-use.